anirudhsevugan/simpliplay-android-example-fork/README.md

 An Android app that allows you to play video using ExoPlayer, which supports many video formats, supports subtitles, and even includes support for playlists in the AI2 releases!
 The **Flutter** version utilizes **Media3**, and the **App Inventor (AI2)** version utilizes **Media2**.

+Looking for an iOS app that does the same?
+Check out [SimpleiOSPlayer](https://github.com/A-Star100/SimpleiOSPlayer), also by me.

 ExoPlayer Creator primarily uses the [ExoPlayer for App Inventor](https://github.com/zainulhassan815/exoplayer-appinventor) extension to create ExoPlayer initializations, and is a modified version of the 1.0.4 AIA version of the [ExoPlayer for App Inventor demo](https://github.com/zainulhassan815/exoplayer-appinventor/blob/v2.0/aia/exoplayer_v1.0.4.aia).

 | Extensions | First Used |